 - Areas are defined depending on the protection level; the required security perimeters are specified and implemented.
 The protection level is classified based on the personal data or information-processing systems located in the areas (including mobile workstations). - Suitable admission control rules are defined and applied that ensure only authorized persons gain access to the defined areas. - A system access control guideline is to be created and implemented at the organization based on data protection regulations and security requirements.
 This guideline is to regulate access to personal data depending on the required protection level and on a need-to-know basis.
-This particularly includes access to IT systems, networks, and databases containing personal data.

-- Procedures for handling data carriers are implemented in accordance with the protection level identified. - If personal data are stored on mobile data carriers, they must be effectively encrypted (see 2.4). - Rules exist for transporting data carriers in accordance with the protection level required for the personal data.
+This particularly includes access to IT systems, networks, and databases containing personal data. - Rules exist for transporting data carriers in accordance with the protection level required for the personal data.
 If personal data are not encrypted, appropriate alternative protective measures must be taken.
 If a high level of protection is needed, there are special requirements concerning the reliability of transport, the obligation to encrypt data, and obligations relating to documentation, logging, and provision of evidence. - Guidelines, security procedures, and control measures exist to protect the transmission of information for all types of communication equipment (including mobile workstations).
-When personal data are transmitted over public networks, they are always encrypted. - Suitable guidelines and measures to ensure the confidentiality and integrity of personal data are implemented at the organization commensurate with the risks identified concerning the use of mobile devices (laptops, external storage media, cell phones).
-The aim of these rules is to minimize access to personal data, encrypt their storage and transmission, and reduce the use of external storage media to the absolute minimum.
+When personal data are transmitted over public networks, they are always encrypted.